 The categories of low (0-4%) and high slope (>4%) used in the analyses during previous study years were based on values in the literature (e.g., Bauersfeld 1978; Flodmark 2004).
-Based on the previous data analyses, considerably higher amounts of low slope habitats were dewatered during flow reductions from DDM, and the dewatered low slope habitats had substantially more fish interstitially stranded following flow reductions than high slope habitats (Golder and Poisson 2012).
-The findings of the current study year support these conclusions.
+Based on the previous data analyses, considerably higher amounts of low slope habitats were dewatered during flow reductions from DDM, and the dewatered low slope habitats ( $\geq$ 8%) had substantially more fish interstitially stranded following flow reductions than high slope habitats (Golder and Poisson 2012).
+The findings of the current study year indicated that all encountered interstitially stranded fish were in dewatered low slope habitats ( $\geq$ 9%) and therefore support the previous conclusions.